Wim Bos Verschuur

-Wim Bos Verschuur, born Bernard Willem Hendrik Verschuur (23 May 1904 – 4 January 1985) was a Surinamese politician, activist, artist, and writer.
+Wim Bos Verschuur (23 May 1904 – 4 January 1985), born Bernard Willem Hendrik Verschuur, was a Surinamese politician, activist, artist, and writer.
 On 30 July 1943, he was arrested and interned for opposing governor Johannes Kielstra; this caused a major scandal in Surinam politics and led to a larger wave of repression against opposition figures.

 Biography

 Verschuur was born on 23 May 1904 in Paramaribo, across the street from the Palace of the Governor, as Bernard Willem Hendrik Verschuur.
 After finishing the MULO, Verschuur went to the Netherlands for an art teacher's degree.
 In 1933, Verschuur returned to Suriname, and became an art teacher.